• Skip to primary navigation

 *Kala nama (or black salt) has a distinct egg flavor.
 This is the key to making your tofu scramble taste just like scrambled eggs!
 If you don't have black salt, regular salt will work just fine, but I recommend seeking it out sometime in the future.
 It is magical!
 I use the Spice Lab brand.

-**If you need a good gluten free tortilla I recommend trying this recipe because they are soft and flexible.
-I make these on a weekly basis and love them.
-1/3 cup of batter makes a perfect burrito sized tortilla.
+**This gluten-free tortillas recipe is perfect for burritos because the wraps are soft and flexible.
+I make these on a weekly basis and love them. ⅓ cup of batter makes a perfect burrito-sized tortilla.

 Soy-Free Option: Dice 2 cups of mushrooms and sauté with a pinch of salt and garlic powder until cooked through.
 You can also just omit the tofu scramble and use an additional cup of beans.